This Christmas, renowned British dancer, director, choreographer, actor and panellist Wayne Sleep will perform in pantomime at Milton Keynes Theatre.

-Famous for being the shortest male dancer to ever attend The Royal Ballet School (he is 5’2″), Wayne Sleep is best known for his career as a celebrated Senior Principal Dancer with The Royal Ballet.
+Famous for being the shortest male dancer to ever attend The Royal Ballet School (he is five feet, two inches tall), Wayne Sleep is best known for his career as a celebrated Senior Principal Dancer with The Royal Ballet.
 Numerous roles were created for him by some of the world’s greatest choreographers and he frequently featured as a guest artist with other companies.

 Appointed OBE in 1998, Wayne has also received honorary degrees from the Universities of Exeter and Teesside; is a Patron of the British Ballet Organization; is a Vice-President of the Royal Academy of Dance and has two entries in The Guinness Book of Records.
 In addition to dancing, Wayne also acts and makes appearances as a dance judge and celebrity.
 His credits include West End, regional and touring theatre productions; television shows and films – not to mention a plethora of pantomimes!